yaml/pyyaml/README.md

 PyYAML
 ======

-A full-featured YAML processing framework for Python
+A fully-featured YAML processing framework for Python

 ## Installation